-Amaam North, and specifically the Fandyushkinskoye Field Licence AND 15813 TE area ("Project F"), a part of Amaam North, has progressed significantly from the initial Resource announcement in July 2013.
-An Amaam North Project F Feasibility Study Update, doubling mine life and reserves, was completed in April 2016, subsequent to which a non-renounceable rights issuance was successfully completed in 2016, the primary use of proceeds being for the development of Project F Phase One.
-After completing the necessary initial construction works in the second half of 2016, commercial mining commenced in January 2017.
+Development of Amaam North started with development of the Fandyushkinsky Field licence AND 15813 TE area ("Project F"), a part of Amaam North.
+A Project F Feasibility Study Update was completed in April 2016, subsequent to which the Group raised funds via a non-renounceable rights issuance, the primary use of proceeds being on the development of Project F. After completing the necessary initial construction works in the second half of 2016, commercial mining commenced in January 2017.